Practical Insights on Grasp Strategies for Mobile Manipulation in the Wild: CHALLENGES

 \subsection{Environmental Obstacles}

-\textbf{Navigating display fixtures}.
-A significant challenge in our task is navigating the complexities of environmental features such as shelf lips, grates, and hooks, as depicted in Fig.~\ref{fig:shelf_lip}.
-These structures—whether inherent to the shelving units or part of the objects themselves—create additional obstacles that complicate the grasping process.
+A significant challenge in our task is operating in tight, complex collision environments, dealing with elements such as shelf lips, grates, and hooks, as depicted in Fig.~\ref{fig:shelf_lip}.
+These structures—whether inherent to the shelving units or part of the objects themselves—create additional obstacles in already tight spaces that complicate the grasping process.
 These obstacles are particularly problematic during the extraction phase.
-As the robot extracts an item from the shelf, there is a risk that the grasped object may collide with these features, leading to a loss of grip or unintended shifts of the item, ultimately causing extraction failure.
+As the robot extracts an item from the shelf, there is a risk that the grasped object may collide with these elements, leading to a loss of grip or unintended shifts of the item, ultimately causing extraction failure.

+\textbf{Custom admittance control}.
 To mitigate these challenges, our system employs an admittance control strategy specifically tuned for the extraction phase.
-This control method ensures compliant interaction with the environment and leverages force feedback to actively adjust the tool’s trajectory away from obstacles when collisions occur.
+This control method ensures compliant interaction with the environment and leverages force feedback to actively adjust the tool’s trajectory away from obstacles when contact occurs.
 We achieve this by introducing a non-diagonal term in the stiffness matrix of the admittance controller.
 Typically, the stiffness matrix is diagonal, meaning that position deviations from the target in one direction only affect the motion in that same direction.
 In contrast, our design includes a non-diagonal coupling term that effectively translates a deviation in one direction into motion in another.
 In particular, when the extraction motion is impeded and a positional deviation is detected along the extraction direction—$\mathbf{x}$-axis in Fig.~\ref{fig:shelf_lip}, the non-diagonal term generates acceleration in the upper direction—$\mathbf{z}$-axis in Fig.~\ref{fig:shelf_lip}—moving the tool away from the obstacles.
-This cross-coupling enables the robot to adapt its trajectory, moving upward to navigate over the obstacle while maintaining a secure grasp on the item.
+This cross-coupling enables the robot to adapt its trajectory, moving upward to navigate over the obstacle.